Chart Color Schemes

 Residential development activity is lower than average in Clemton Park according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Clemton Park recorded approximately two residential properties granted approval per year.
-Over the past five financial years, from FY21 to FY25, around 11 homes were approved, with one more approved in FY26.
-This results in an average of 21.6 new residents per year for every home built during this period.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Clemton Park recorded around 2 residential properties granted approval per year.
+Over the past 5 financial years, between FY-21 and FY-25, an estimated 11 homes were approved, with 1 more approved so far in FY-26.
+This results in an average of approximately 21.6 new residents per year for every home built during this period.

-The demand significantly outpaces supply, which typically drives up prices and increases competition among buyers.
-New properties are constructed at an average value of $451,000, moderately above regional levels, indicating a focus on quality construction.
-In FY26, $62,000 in commercial development approvals have been recorded, reflecting the area's residential nature.
-When compared to Greater Sydney, Clemton Park shows substantially reduced construction activity, at 53.0% below the regional average per person.
+The demand significantly outpaces supply, which typically puts upward pressure on prices and increases competition among buyers.
+New properties are constructed at an average value of $451,000, moderately above regional levels, indicating an emphasis on quality construction.
+In FY-26, $62,000 in commercial development approvals have been recorded, demonstrating the area's residential nature.
+When compared to Greater Sydney, Clemton Park shows substantially reduced construction, at 53.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-The level is also under the national average, suggesting the area's established nature and potential planning limitations.
-New development in Clemton Park consists of 33.0% standalone homes and 67.0% medium to high-density housing.
+This level is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
+New development in Clemton Park consists of 33.0% standalone homes and 67.0% medium and high-density housing.

-This shift from the area's existing housing (currently 78.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles, with a need for more diverse and affordable housing options.
+This focus on higher-density living creates more affordable entry points and suits downsizers, investors, and first-home buyers.
+This represents a notable shift from the area's existing housing, which is currently 78.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.
 With around 3620 people per dwelling approval, Clemton Park reflects a highly mature market.
-According to the latest AreaSearch quarterly estimate, the area is expected to grow by 598 residents through to 2041.
+Looking ahead, Clemton Park is expected to grow by 589 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development